me2resh/live-streaming-on-aws-sam/README.md

-# Node.js + AWS SAM bootstrap
+# Prototype for creating live streaming service on aws

-Bootstrap project to quickly kick off your serverless projects running with Node.js and AWS SAM framework.
+A prototype for creating a serverless live streaming service using aws resources

 Features:

-* Type checking and compilation for TypeScript code
+- Type checking and compilation for TypeScript code

 ## How to use this repo